 Trevor has been a pastor for 16 years, serving EFC churches in Ashcroft BC and Smithers BC.
 He holds a BA in Religious Studies and English from the University of British Columbia as well as a Diploma in Biblical Counseling from Providence Theological Seminary.
 He currently serves on the EFCC Ministerial Standing Committee.
 Trevor and his wife, Bonita, have been married for 26 years and have three adult daughters and two sons in high school.
 Trevor will begin this role in January 2022, with plans to move to Alberta by summer 2022!

 Interim District Superintendent (AB) – Tim Seim (email@example.com)

 Tim served the Prairie District as superintendent

 for 18 years, retiring in 2015.
 Prior to that, he pastored EFC churches in Lethbridge and Abbotsford.
-He has joined the Prairie District staff once again, on a part-time basis, to assist with church planting projects, working from his home office.
-Tim and his wife, Lynn, have been married for 50 years and have four daughters and 14 grandchildren.
+He has joined the Prairie District staff once again, on a part-time basis, as interim superintendent.
+Tim and his wife, Lynn, have been married for over 50 years and have four daughters and 14 grandchildren.
 They are originally from Spokane, Washington, and continue to enjoy family relationships on both sides of the border.

 Office Assistant – Tracy Morris (email@example.com)